dashbird/test-exercise-2/README.md

 # test-exercise-2
-Dashboard multiple tabs of data using chart
+Dashboard where displaying multiple tabs of data using charts/graphs